 Translation: John [1:1-32]

-And this is Yohanan's testimony from when the Jews sent chief priests and temple functionaries from Jerusalem to ask him "Who are you?"
+And this is John's testimony from when the Jews sent chief priests and temple functionaries5 from Jerusalem to ask him "Who are you?"
 He confirmed, and did not deny but rather confirmed "I am not the Messiah."
 They asked him "Well then, what?
 Are you Elijah?"
 And he said "I am not."
 "Are you a prophet, then?"
 And he answered "no." So they said to him "Well, who are you?
 Give us an answer to report back to those who sent us.
 What do you have to say about yourself?"
 He said "I am the voice of someone shouting in the desert 'prepare the highway of the Lord' as the prophet Isaiah once said" And those who had been sent were from the Legalist sect.
-They asked him "What are you doing giving ablutions, if you are neither the Messiah, nor Elijah, and no Prophet" Yohan answered them "I perform ablutions with mere water, but in your midst there is one you do not know- it is he who shall come after me and whose place is ahead of me, and whose very sandal strap I am unworthy to untie."
-This all happened in Bethany, across Jordan, where Yohanan was giving ablutions.
+They asked him "What are you doing giving ablutions6, if you are neither the Messiah, nor Elijah, and no Prophet" John answered them "I perform ablutions with mere water, but in your midst there is one you do not know- it is he who shall come after me and whose place is ahead of me, and whose very sandal strap I am unworthy to untie."
+This all happened in Bethany, across Jordan, where Johan was giving ablutions.
 The next day, he saw Joshua coming and said "Look: the scape-lamb of God who shoulders the sins of this world.
 This is the one of whom I said 'after me there comes a man who is preferred before me, because he existed before me' I did not know him, but this is why I came abluting with water- so that he might be revealed to all Israel"

 The Original: